Medium/medium-api-docs/README.md

 | `client_id`     | string   | required   | Your integration’s `clientId`                   |
 | `client_secret` | string   | required   | Your integration’s `clientSecret`               |
 | `grant_type`    | string   | required   | The literal string "refresh_token"              |

-###  2.2.
-Self-issued access tokens

-Self-issued access tokens (described in user-facing copy as integration tokens) are explicitly designed for desktop integrations where implementing browser-based authentication is non-trivial, or software like plugins where it is impossible to secure a client secret.
-You should not request that a user give you an integration token if you don’t meet these criteria.
-Users will be cautioned within Medium to treat integration tokens like passwords, and dissuaded from making them generally available.

-Users can request an access token by emailing yourfriends@medium.com.
-We will then grant access on the [Settings page](https://medium.com/me/settings) of their Medium account.

-You should instruct your user to visit this URL and generate an integration token from the `Integration Tokens` section.
-You should suggest a description for this token - typically the name of your product or feature - and use it consistently for all users.

-Self-issued access tokens do not expire, though they may be revoked by the user at any time.

 ## 3. Resources